kcrawford-svg/colon-histopathology-ML-image-analysis/README.md

-# Colon Cancer Histopathological Images – Exploratory Analysis and Feature Engineering
+# Histopathology-Based Deep Feature Extraction and Exploratory Analysis for Colon Adenocarcinoma Detection

 ## Project Overview
 This project performs preprocessing and exploratory analysis of the **Colon Cancer Histopathological Images** dataset.
 The dataset contains high-resolution microscope images of colon tissue labeled as **normal** or **adenocarcinoma (malignant)**.